 Procedure: Provision of first aid services

-Senior First Aid Officer are persons who have successfully completed the “Apply First Aid” course.
+Advanced First Aid Officer are persons who have successfully completed the “Provide Advanced First Aid and Provide Advanced First Aid Response” course.

 Occupational First Aid Officer are persons who have successfully completed the “Manage First Aid in the Workplace” course.

 Personal First Aid Emergency Plan (PFAEP) with a person’s consent, and only provided to applicable first aiders and kept confidential.
 A specific treatment plan for a person with specific needs required in a medical emergency e.g. asthma, diabetes, heart conditions, severe allergies or other known conditions which can assist a first aid response in the event of a known medical emergency occurrence.

 Remote First Aid Officer are persons who have successfully completed the “Remote First Aid” course.